 Recitation A small discussion class, usually led by a teaching assistant, that clarifies lecture information and offers individualized attention.
 Attendance in recitations is generally required.

-Registrar’s Office Assists students in the processes of registration, orientation, and many specialized services such as transcript distribution, enrollment verification, and withdrawal. (registrar.colorado.edu)
+Registrar’s Office Assists students in the processes of registration and offers services such as transcript distribution, enrollment verification, and withdrawal. (registrar.colorado.edu)

 SID (student identification number) SIDs are assigned to all students.
-SIDs are system-generated and unique, and students will be asked to use their SID as their primary student identifier on campus.
+SIDs are system-generated and unique, and they are used as the primary student identifier on campus.

 Student Academic Services Center (SASC) The Student Academic Services Center provides eligible students with comprehensive academic support services designed to improve their learning potential and reach educational goals.
 The center helps students develop effective academic strategies for college courses and obtain tutoring when necessary.
 303-492-3842 (www.colorado.edu/SASC)

-Syllabus Course outline provided by professors that lists course requirements, grading criteria, course content, expectations, and other relevant course information.
+Syllabus Course outline provided by the course instructor that lists course requirements, grading criteria, course content, expectations, and other relevant course information.

-Wait lists Throughout the registration and drop/add periods, if a student is eligible to take a course but finds it is full, the student may put their name on a computerized wait list.
-As spaces open in a course, they may be automatically enrolled in the class.
-It is their responsibility to monitor if they have been enrolled in a course from the wait list.
-If they do not attend a course they have been enrolled in, they will receive an F for that course.
+Wait lists Throughout the registration and drop/add periods, if a student is eligible to take a course but finds it is full, the student may put their name on a wait list.
+As spaces open in a course, students may be automatically enrolled in the class.
+Students are responsible for monitoring if they have been enrolled in a course from the wait list.
+If a student does not attend a course in which they have been enrolled, they will receive an F grade for that course.